-It is of critical importance to understand the performance of Corby's brands at the retail level in Canada.
-Analysis of performance at the retail level provides insight with regards to consumers' current purchase patterns and trends.
+Analysis of performance of Corby's brands at the retail level in Canada provides insight with regards to consumers' current purchase patterns and trends.

-The COVID-19 pandemic resulted in a change in consumption behaviours as on-premise channels initially closed as a result of social distancing measures.
-Consumption shifted to more at-home occasions, with less frequent in-store purchases.
-Instead, consumers increased their purchases of familiar brands, choosing large formats and increasing their basket sizes.
-E-commerce channels, the ability to purchase online, and click-and-collect vary across the different provincial regions.
+Consumer consumption behaviours have adapted to the physical distancing and containment measures imposed by authorities.
+Restaurants and bars in many jurisdictions across the country have yet to fully reopen and are subject to continually changing regional limitations.
+Consumption at home has increased, with reduced frequency of in-store visits.
+E-commerce channels, ability to purchase online, and click-and-collect vary across the different provincial regions.
 Through our J.P.
-Wiser's and Foreign Affair Winery brand homes, Corby is able to provide e-commerce purchasing to consumers as permitted by applicable legislation.
+Wiser's, Ungava and Foreign Affair brand homes, Corby is providing e-commerce purchasing to consumers, as permitted by applicable legislation.

-The Canadian spirits industry exhibited fourth-quarter retail sales volume growth of 9%, while retail sales value improved 10%.
-Quarter retail sales were highly impacted by these changes in consumer purchase patterns as purchases for at-home consumption increased amidst growing uncertainties regarding business closures.
-Retail sales volumes for the year ended June 30, 2020 grew 6% compared to the prior year, while retail sales value grew 8%.
-Industry trends were led by retail sales volume and value growth in the vodka, coffee and cream liqueurs, gin, tequila, Irish whiskey and bourbon categories.
+In the year ended June 30, 2021, the Canadian spirits industry delivered retail sales volume growth of 3%, and 6% in retail value when compared to the same period in the prior year.
+Retail sales for the period were impacted by changes in consumer purchase patterns as purchases for at-home consumption increased.
+In the fourth quarter, the industry cycled increases in consumer demand seen in the early days of the pandemic.
+Industry trends were led by retail sales volume and value growth in the coffee and cream liqueurs, gin, single malt scotch whisky, rum and vodka categories.